hans-jorg/efm32gg-stk3700-gcc-cmsis/19-LCD/README.md

 PE5	  |	LCD_COM1       |    COM6
 PE4	  |	LCD_COM0       |    COM7

 There are two groups of not used segments pins: one between LCD27 and LCD20 and other, betwen LCD11 and LCD0.
 The LCD segments and the corresponding activation are show below.
-Not the reversal of the numbering of the common lines.
+Note the reversal of numbering of the common lines.

 ![LCD Map](lcd.png)